-About a two hour drive from the bright lights and fast pace of New York City, straight down to the tail fins of the Long Island “fish,” beautiful wine country awaits.
-With sprawling miles of vineyards and dozens of wineries both large and small, Long Island’s East End produces some of the top-rated wines in the nation.
-It’s a little known fact to much of the country, and even something a few locals have yet to discover.
+About a two hour drive from the bright lights and fast pace of New York City, straight down to the tail fins of the Long Island “fish,” you’ll find sprawling vineyards and dozens of wineries both large and small producing some of the top-rated wines in the nation.

-A journey out to the Long Island wineries is an excellent way to spend a weekend staycation or day trip in New York.
-The wine trail is vast and every winery has something special and unique to offer, from award-winning bottles to picnic areas.
+A journey out to Long Island’s East End is an excellent way to spend a weekend staycation or day trip in New York.
+The trail is vast and every winery has something special and unique to offer, from award-winning bottles to picnic areas.
 Most have tasting rooms and tours, and many also offer live music and special events on the weekends.

 The following Long Island wineries boast especially great views.
 With panoramic vineyard overlooks akin what you might imagine seeing in Napa Valley or Tuscany, these locations provide some of the best settings to enjoy the wine country.

 Kontokasta is unique in that it is one of the only North Fork wineries with a water view.
 Its blufftop location overlooking the Long Island Sound and its sublime breezes are what make the wine so good, and the visit even better.

 As you enjoy the view you can sip your way through an award-winning bottle knowing that it was created thoughtfully and with love by the Kontokosta family.

 The tasting room, meadow and bluff are are open to visitors on Saturday from 11 a.m. to 6 p.m. and by appointment only Sunday through Friday.